Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Method

-Previous approaches of cGANs have found it beneficial to mix the GAN objective with pixel-wise reconstruction loss for various tasks, e.g. image translation \cite{Isola2017Pix2Pix} and super-resolution reconstruction \cite{Johnson2016Perceptual}.
+Previous approaches of cGANs have found it beneficial to mix the GAN objective with a pixel-wise reconstruction loss for various tasks, e.g. image translation \cite{Isola2017Pix2Pix} and super-resolution reconstruction \cite{Johnson2016Perceptual}.
 Besides, using the normalized $L_1$ distance encourage less blurring than the $L_2$ distance.
 We therefore use the normalized $L_1$ distance between the generated sketch $\widehat{\mathbf{Y}}$ and the target $\mathbf{Y}$ in the computation of reconstruction loss.
 We introduce the compositional reconstruction loss starting from the standard reconstruction loss for image generation.

-\textit{Global reconstruction loss.} In previous works about cGANs, the pixel-wise reconstruction loss is calculated over the whole image.
+\paragraph{Global Reconstruction Loss} In previous works about cGANs, the pixel-wise reconstruction loss is calculated over the whole image.
 For distinction, we refer to it as \textit{global reconstruction loss} in this paper.
 Suppose both $\widehat{\mathbf{Y}}$ and $\mathbf{Y}$ have shape $m \times n$.
-Let $\mathbf{1}$ be a $m \times n$ matrix of ones.
 The global reconstruction loss is expressed as:

 In the global pixel loss, the $L_1$ loss related to the $c^{\text{th}}$ component, $c=1,2,\cdots,C$, can be expressed as:

 with $\mathcal{L}_{L_1, global} = \sum_c{\mathcal{L}_{L_1, global}^{(c)}}$.
 Here, $\odot$ denotes the pixel-wise product operation.
 As all the pixels are treated equally in the global reconstruction loss, large components (e.g. background and facial skin) contribute more to learn the generator than small components (e.g. eyes and mouth).